 No new cases in central region

-There were no new cases of COVID-19 and no fatalities caused by the virus in the central districts on Monday, according to the bulletin issued by the State Health Department.
+There were no new cases of COVID-19 and no fatalities caused by the virus in the central districts on Tuesday, as per the bulletin issued by the State Health Department.

-Five active cases of patients receiving treatment at home and in hospital were registered in the region.
-The districts of Karur, Mayiladuthurai, Pudukottai, Tiruvarur and Tiruchi reported one active case each.
+The region had two active cases, with one patient each in Pudukottai and Tiruvarur districts.

 - Comments will be moderated by The Hindu editorial team.